kamyab9k/FitCore-Documentation/README.md

 ![UI Layer](https://github.com/user-attachments/assets/932a2d36-dcf2-4a39-a66a-4fc6a643f878)

-The UI Layer consists of UI elements like buttons, menus, tabs that could interact with users and [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) that holds app states and restores data when configuration changes.
+The UI Layer consists of UI elements like buttons, menus, and tabs that could interact with users and [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) that holds app states and restores data when configuration changes.

 ### Data Layer